Save your ticket!

 e) The voucher explicitly states that it was delivered as a result of the corona crisis.

-f) The voucher may grant the right to purchase other products from the organizer within two years from the date of the original event.
+f) The voucher may grant the right to purchase other products from the organizer within 3 years and 2 months from the date of the original event.

 2. A ticket holder must accept the voucher unless he provides evidence that he has been prevented from attending the activity on the new date.
-If there are additional events with the same essential characteristics organized during the stated two-year period, he may issue a voucher with the same value as the amount paid for the original event.
+If there are additional events with the same essential characteristics organized during the stated 3 years and 2 months period, he may issue a voucher with the same value as the amount paid for the original event.
 If the holder of the ticket is unable to attend on the new date and no alternative can be offered by the organizer that meets the above criteria, he is still entitled to a refund.

 3. Any monetary restitution must be made within a reasonable time (not specified in the ministerial decree).

-1. In the case of tickets for events which are cancelled due to the coronavirus (i.e. cannot be moved within the period of 2 years from the original date and an activity with the same essential characteristics cannot be organized during this period), the holder of that ticket must be reimbursed in full.
+1. In the case of tickets for events which are cancelled due to the coronavirus (i.e. cannot be moved within the period of 3 years and 2 months from the original date and an activity with the same essential characteristics cannot be organized during this period), the holder of that ticket must be reimbursed in full.

 2. The organization must refund the price of the purchased ticket no later than 3 months after the ministerial decree has become ineffective.